vibbits/training-material/topics/data-management-plans/tutorials/Introduction/tutorial.md

 CC-BY-4.0: Katarzyna Biernacka, HU Berlin & [Discipline Workshops 2019](http://www.discipline-workshops.com/)

 Managing your data effectively is crucial to the success of your research.
-This doesn't only apply to the immediate context of your thesis or publications.
+This does not only apply to the immediate context of your thesis or publications.
 Managing your data is a practice that will benefit you throughout your research career.
 The following list gives an overview of what benefits are evident.

 1. **Access, Re-use & Recognition**
    * Facilitating future research by allowing others to build on or add to your research data.